 6 Ways to Reduce Chronic Pain

-Learn tools that can help decrease your perception of pain and pain itself
+Learn tools that can help decrease your perception of pain and the pain itself.

-Fortunately though, there are treatments that have been shown to be effective for dealing with Chronic Pain like Cognitive Behavioral Therapy.
-But let's be clear that even with these tools, it does not mean the pain go away, but maybe we can make our lives around the pain a bit more tolerable.
-So with that said, see the 5 skills below that are used in this treatment to help deal with chronic pain.
+Fortunately, though, there are treatments that have been shown to be effective for dealing with chronic pain, like cognitive-behavioral therapy (CBT).
+But let's be clear that even with these tools, it does not mean the pain will go away, but maybe we can make our lives around the pain a bit more tolerable.
+So with that said, see the five skills below that are used in this treatment to help deal with chronic pain.

 1. Create SMART goals for yourself.

 What makes a goal SMART?
 Make it specific, measurable, achievable, relevant, and time-bound.
 Don't just tell yourself you want to exercise more.
 When do you want to exercise?
 How many times per week?
 Where are you going to do it?
 For how long?
 With whom?

 Ask yourself these types of questions to help you think through the steps you need to take.
 It's hard to move past your chronic pain if you don't know where you're headed, so make a SMART goal for yourself.

 "Motion is lotion," as they say.
 As you age, you do not have as much synovial fluid or lubrication in the joints.
 This can make movement more difficult, so low-impact exercise can be helpful in maintaining some muscle strength.
 Just make sure that before beginning any sort of exercise regimen, you talk with your PCP.
 No exercise regimen should be started without talking to your M.D. first.

 When I say exercise, I don't mean to go run a marathon, but start by pacing yourself.
 It's common in people for chronic pain to want to overdo things when they feel better and then pay the price for the amount they did over the next few days.
 It's better to have a more consistent, less strenuous exercise routine than one that happens once every few weeks when you feel good.